binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/homolog-properties/2020-10-31/README.md

 1. For plotting, we would like to create a vector of sequence names in the same order as shown in the rooted gene tree.
 To do so, I loaded the `../gene-tree/20200723-raxml-hb/RAxML_bipartitions.muscle_4318866` in FigTree 1.4.4, rooted the tree on the Saccharomycotaceae, and rotated the auris and albicans groups, then saved the tree in Newick format.
 I then copied that file over to the current folder and edited in vim.
 By removing the branch lengths and other symbols such as parentheses, I got the sequence names in rows in the same order as the gene tree.

 1. At Jan's suggestion, I expanded the analysis above to separately document the frequency of Serine and Threonine.
-I also altered the window size and step size to 50 and 5 bp.

 ### Collect feature profiles for a schematic plot for each homolog